What’s an indie author got to do with a recalcitrant Ford Cortina? More than you might imagine!

 Push starting, or bump starting, is impossible to do alone unless parked on a significant hill facing down.
 So one must recruit help from sympathetic passers-by.
 It takes at least two enthusiastic people pushing for all they are worth at the back, and the humiliated owner pushing on the front door pillar with the driver’s door open, and ready to leap in.
 When enough speed has been gained, jump in, slam the clutch down, hit second gear, slam the clutch up and pump gas, praying that it starts before the volunteers give up.
 It coughs, spits, belches white smoke, then with a couple more hard thunks of the engine mounts, it roars to life.
 Give it gas, lots of gas leaving it no room to wheeze and die.

-That excruciating task of push starting a car, which after that first winter I became expert at, is what caused me to recall it forty years later.
-It reminded me of what I am attempting now; to be a successful indie author/publisher.
+That excruciating task of push starting a car, which after that first winter I became expert at, is what caused me to recall it over forty years later.
+It reminded me of what I’m attempting now; to be a successful indie author/publisher.

 Like bump starting a car, launching a book needs outside assistance, willing volunteers that help get your engine running.
 It calls for an immense gut-busting effort, humility, and luck laced with technique and determination.
 And once running, you need to keep your foot on the gas, acknowledge those who pushed, and then offer them a ride.